 2. Quantity surveyors who understand their obligations to:

 - reporting requirements

 - the introduction of cost changes into the programme – whether cost is primarily managed through the same software package as the schedule, or otherwise

 3. A project controls manager at the head of a streamlined process for pulling together data from the various systems and programmes:

 - eliminating the duplication of reports, and standardising figures

 This will lead to a robust, detailed, and reliable report which can be customised to meet any management needs.
-The final output for this data could be on any number of software packages ranging from Excel, to Acumen Fuse, to Qlikview, or Power BI, as well as other, custom in-house reports.
-The real valuable output is the reliable data which now backs up these tools.
+The final output for this data could be on any number of software packages ranging from Excel, to Acumen Fuse, to Qlikview, or Power BI, as well as other custom in-house reports.
+The real valuable output is the reliable data that now backs up these tools.

 It is not just a pipe dream for the vast majority of businesses to achieve effective, reliable, integrated project controls.
 Personnel have the skills to meet the relatively simple reporting requirements – often the only missing ingredient is some direction from above and technical expertise in setting up such systems.
 In this way, a single source of truth for your business’ project data can be a reality.

 If you’d like to know how you can improve project success through a single source of truth for your business, get in touch!

 You can call on +44 (0)20 7404 4826 or email us at email@example.com